Madiena/MDD-Compiler/README.md

 use the run buttons that are located right at the definition of the main methods in each file.

 ----------------------------------------------------------------------------------------------------------
-If any further help or information is required, don't hesitate to send me a mail.
+If any further help or information is required, don't hesitate to send me a mail (madelaine.hestermann@mni.thm.de).